Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/No-Debug/README.md

 Port debug function remains for compatibility and always returns false.

-Cloned from https://github.com/serialcomms/Serial-Ports-in-VBA-new-for-2022.git and modified for VBA6
+Cloned from https://github.com/serialcomms/Serial-Ports-in-VBA-new-for-2022.git and modified for VBA6 usage

 * `LongPtr` references changed to `Long`